statisticsnorway/linked-data-store-search-provider-api/README.md

-# linked-data-store-search-provider-api
+# Search provider API for Linked Data Store

-Common API for LDS search providers
+Common API for LDS search providers.

+For more information about Linked Data Store, please refer to the [LDS documentation](https://github.com/statisticsnorway/linked-data-store-documentation).